Drup/LILiS/README.md

 	$ make

-You can use two flags with `configure` : `--disable-cairo` and `--disable-tyxml` to disable the relevant libraries.
-Both are enabled by default.
+The optional dependencies can be controlled by configure flags.
+See `configure --help` for a complete list.

 To produce the documentation :

-	$ make doc
+	$ make docs

 You can also install the various libraries with :

 	$ make install

-If you used `configure` with the flag `--enable-glilis-ex` and both graphical backends, it will produce an executable `glilis_ex.native`.
+If you used `configure` with the flag `--enable-executable` and both graphical backends, it will produce an executable `glilis_ex.native`.
 See `glilis_ex.native --help` for more information.

 You can also enable benchmarks and tests with the flag `--enable-tests`.
 This will produce some benchmarking executable.
 Needs the [benchmark](http://ocaml-benchmark.sourceforge.net/) library.